sudoallows a permitted user to execute a command as the superuser or another user, as specified by the security policy.

 sudotimeout for another

-5minutes (or whatever the timeout is set to by the security policy) but does not run a command.
+5minutes by default, but does not run a command.
 Not all security policies support cached credentials.

 --option indicates that